katiebinley/NoughtsAndCrosses/README.md

    Restart grid and play again by clicking "Play again" button.
    Quit game by clicking "Quit".

-IMPORTANT NOTE: If the steps above are not follwed correctly an infinite while loop may be initiated.
+IMPORTANT NOTE: If the steps above are not followed correctly an infinite while loop may be initiated.
 If this happens terminate python by force quitting the program.

 ## Running the tests